Evidence for 3XMM J185246.6+003317 as a massive magnetar with a low magnetic field: Data selection, reduction, and preparation

 \subsection{\bf{The Observations}}

 The field around 3XMM~J1852+0033 was monitored by {\it XMM-Newton} on several occasions from 2004 to 2009.
 The source entered a bright state at some time before 2009; it is unclear whether it went into a quiescent stage in 2009~\citep[see][and references therein]{2014ApJ...781L..16Z}.
 We chose to retrieve five observations during the bright state, namely ObsIDs 0550670201 (2008 Sep.
 19), 0550670301 (2008 Sep.
 21), 0550670401 (2008 Sep.
 23), 0550670501 (2008 Sep.
 29) and 0550670601 (2008 Oct.
 10), which we refer to as epochs A, B, C, D and E, respectively.
 The above choice is mainly due to data quality and due to reported characteristic timescales for significant hot spot motions.
 With relation to data quality, we have that for epochs away from the outburst the net source count rate is approximately one order of magnitude lower (than during it).
+Also, no glitches/anti-glitches have been reported in 3XMM~J1852+0033.
 Regarding hot spot motions, we made use of knowledge stemming from observations of other magnetars.
-Careful monitoring of \mbox{SGR 1830-0645} by \textit{NICER}, for instance, has shown that characteristic timescales are on the order of a month \citep{2022ApJ...924L..27Y}, suggesting that fixed hot spots for smaller timescales would be a reasonable approximation.
-Hence, observations spanning no more than a couple of weeks may be combined, which increases the quantity of data to be fit, and improves the quality of the statistics.
+Careful monitoring of \mbox{SGR 1830-0645} by \textit{NICER}, for instance, has shown that characteristic timescales are on the order of a month \citep{2022ApJ...924L..27Y}, suggesting that fixed hot spots for smaller timescales would be a reasonable approximation. {\footnote {The analysis of \citep{2022ApJ...924L..27Y} suggests that the timescales for hot spot motion could be related to properties of the solid crust, which would be present in all NSs.
+Thus, analyses assuming fixed hot spots should not ignore that timescale.}} Hence, observations spanning no more than a couple of weeks may be combined, which increases the quantity of data to be fit, and improves the quality of the statistics.